-The Superintendent or designee is authorized to develop procedures to implement this policy and will provide information to parents, students, and staff regarding the conditions under which out-of-district credits and credit recovery will be accepted/offered.
-The procedure will include, but will not be limited to, a description of student access to out-of-district and credit recovery courses, student eligibility criteria, the types of courses available to students, methods the district will use to support student success, payment of course fees and other costs, granting of course credit, and appeals processes for extenuating circumstances.
+The Superintendent or designee will develop procedures to implement this policy.
+The procedures will include, but will not be limited to, a description of student access to out-of-district and credit recovery courses, student eligibility criteria, the types of courses available to students, methods the district will use to support student success, payment of course fees and other costs, and granting of course credit.